oqolarte/oblong/content/project/site.md

 It's absence is definitely beneficial, because there's less code to maintain.

 ### No Ads
-Only marketers like ads[^ads].
+Only advertisers like ads[^ads].
-Good thing that I have none of them here.
-And I don't intend to put them here anytime soon.
+I don't intend on monetizing this side with ads, so expect a clean (read: boring) site.

 Also, did you know that a lot of online advertising you see depends on JS?